RuthAvelar/RuthAvelar/README.md

 ### Olá!! eu sou a Ruth Avelar
 ### Welcome to my page on Github.

-- 🌱 Student in Computers and information technology (Focus in BackAnd, Data Analysis)
+- 🌱 Student in Computers and information technology (Focus in BackAnd and Data Analysis)
 - 📫 How to reach me: ruthavelar@live.com
 - 😄 Pronouns: She/Her